 This information is essential to know if we wish to work with a Medicine Wheel.
 It informs us of the qualities and meanings of each quadrant.
 This provides the context for the interpretation of the lessons and medicines that we find on the wheel.

 Now to work with a Medicine Wheel means we have to build one.
 If you have a big yard, it would be nice to use some space and build one using some stones.
-You will need 64 stones in total.
+You'll need 64 stones in total.

 However, a Medicine Wheel can be made on something as small as an A3 piece of paper.
-It need not be big, if that’s all the space you have, then it’s fine.
+It needn't be big.
+If that’s all the space you have, then it’s fine.

 Do You Want to Build and Work With a Medicine Wheel?

 Now working with a Medicine Wheel is a deeply introspective and spiritual experience.

 It requires a lot of reflection, going within, and exploring each part of yourself, spiritual, emotional, physical, and mental.

 The Medicine Wheel contains each part of us, we are the wheel.
 It's a web of interconnected parts, what happens in the spiritual reflects in the mental, emotional, and physical.
 What happens in the mental reflects in the emotional, physical and spiritual, and on and on.

 Building and working with a Medicine Wheel is a very powerful and meditative process.
 It is an explorative process that leads to change, understanding, and growth of compassion for yourself and others.